cpsdqs/cohost-dl/db/README.md

 ## Compiling and running from source
 1. compile the post & markdown renderer. this is super jank. it currently requires running cohost-dl 1 as well
-    - if ASSC ever ships an open source post renderer, this will be replaced with that
+    - if ASSC ever ships an open source post renderer, this will be replaced with that (if possible)
     - if you don’t care about serve mode, just make an empty `md-render/compiled.js` file so the Rust code compiles
     - in repo root:
     - `rm out/staff/post/7611443-cohost-to-shut-down` (if it exists)